-Your common, everyday grapple in 5e is a type of attack move that deals no damage, but when successful it prevents an enemy from moving around.
+Your common, everyday 5e grapple is a type of attack move that deals no damage, but when successful it prevents an enemy from moving around.
 They now have the grappled condition, essentially removing their speed.
-Grappling can therefore be super useful in a number of D&D scenarios, from catching a fleeing Rogue, to preventing a minion from performing a detrimental action like sounding an alarm, or activating the snake pit trapdoor.
+Grappling can therefore be super useful in a number of D&D scenarios, from catching a fleeing DnD Rogue, to preventing a DnD monster from sounding an alarm or activating the snake pit trapdoor.

 Grapple 5e rules

 When you attempt to grapple, you’re taking a special kind of melee attack action.
-The rules are very similar to those used when trying to shove an enemy prone.
-You can only target creatures up to one size larger than you, and instead of an attack roll, you make a strength check contested by your target’s strength or dexterity stats.
+The rules are very similar to those used when trying to shove an enemy prone 5e.

 A creature can attempt to escape a grapple and end the grappled condition by using up their action.
-Essentially when doing this, the original grapple check is rolled again – the grapple-ee tests their strength or dexterity against the strength of the grappler.
+Essentially, when doing this, the original grapple check is rolled again – the grapple-ee tests their Athletics or Acrobatics against the Athletics of the grappler.

 Grappler 5e feat

 If grappling is something you’re super keen on, it could be worth taking the Grappler feat.
 The only prerequisite for this feat is that you have a strength stat of at least 13.
 While Grappler is certainly not among the best 5e feats, it still has its uses.

 Basically, the Grappler feat means you have advantage against your grappled foe.
 Grappler also gives you the chance to pin a creature you have grappled, giving both you and it the restrained condition.